 Add chicken breasts to hot pan and cook until chicken reaches a minimum internal temperature of 165 degrees, 5-7 minutes per side.

 Sprinkle chicken with thyme and remove from pan.
-Rest at least 3 minutes.
+Tent with foil and rest at least 3 minutes.

 Reserve pan; no need to wipe clean.